-Asset managers, as the name suggests, look after or manage the assets of a company.
+As the name suggests, asset managers look after or manage a company’s assets.
 These assets can be of any type – physical, digital or financial.
-As one can imagine, the skill set needed to manage different types of assets can be quite varied.
-For example, managing financial assets requires an understanding of investment portfolios and theories.
-Whereas managing physical assets requires an understanding of how to manage real estate portfolios or other depreciating assets like a transport fleet of trucks, for example.
+As one can imagine, the skill set needed to manage different kinds of support can vary.
+For example, managing financial assets requires understanding investment portfolios and theories.
+At the same time, managing physical assets requires understanding how to manage real estate portfolios or other depreciating assets like a transport fleet of trucks, for example.

-Asset managers may be required to perform a lot of analysis on their existing assets or any potential assets that the company is interested in acquiring.
-When an asset is first being purchased, a thorough analysis needs to be performed to assess the lifetime value that such an asset can generate for the company.
-Based on such analyses, the decision to acquire an asset, over other competing investments, is made.
+Asset managers may be required to perform a lot of analysis on the existing or potential assets the company is interested in acquiring.
+Before the first asset purchase, research should determine the potential lifetime worth of the item for the business.
+Based on such analyses, purchasing an asset over other competing investments is decided.

-This analysis can be quite complicated based on the size of the acquisition.
-For example, acquiring a large real estate asset would require a thorough analysis of the various market forces, cost of capital, the cash flow generated by the asset including making predictions for several years and other factors.
+This analysis can be complicated based on the size of the acquisition.
+For example, acquiring a significant real estate asset would require thoroughly examining the various market forces, cost of capital, the cash flow generated by the investment, including making predictions for several years and other factors.

-The due diligence process can also be quite cumbersome especially for certain high-value, real estate assets.
-Financial assets are generally standardised but there’s still a lot of contractual notes that have to be assessed.
-For physical assets, the due diligence can be quite a drawn-out process and asset managers would be expected to lead this process along with any third parties specifically assigned for this purpose.
+Due diligence can also be cumbersome, especially for certain high-value real estate assets.
+Although financial assets are often standardised, contractual notes are evaluated.
+For physical purchases, due diligence can be quite a drawn-out process, and asset managers would lead this process along with any third parties assigned explicitly for this purpose.

 Once the due diligence process is complete, the actual negotiation process begins.
-The role that the asset manager would play here would depend upon the size of the acquisition and the structure of the company.
+The asset manager’s role here would depend upon the size of the acquisition and the company’s structure.

-Asset managers have to spend a great deal of time liaising with dozens of vendors and internal stakeholders.
-They are usually the main point of contact when anything is required from one of their vendors.
-While some vendor contracts are managed through detailed service level agreements, there are usually a lot of ad hoc requests that require tact and diplomacy to handle.
+Asset managers must spend much time liaising with dozens of vendors and internal stakeholders.
+They are usually the main point of contact for one of their vendors.
+While some vendor contracts are managed through detailed service-level agreements, there are usually a lot of ad hoc requests that require tact and diplomacy to handle.

 Coordination with internal departments, especially finance and operations, is also a daily task.
-Asset managers play a key role in ensuring that operations are not impacted because of any issues with any of the assets under their management.
+Asset managers play a crucial role in ensuring that operations are not impacted by any issues with any assets under their management.

 Asset managers would also be expected to prepare a detailed plan for the operations of various assets.
-For example, if the asset is a fleet of trucks for transporting the company’s raw materials or finished products, then the asset manager would need to ensure that there are enough of them to meet the company needs and plan for any eventuality.
+For example, if the investment is a fleet of trucks for transporting the company’s raw materials or finished products, then the asset manager would need to ensure enough of them to meet the company’s needs and plan for any eventuality.

 Preparing the budgets for the maintenance of any assets would also fall under the purview of the asset manager.

-Asset managers would also be required to continuously monitor the health and performance of their portfolios.
-This analysis would then need to be shared with management or other key stakeholders at a predetermined frequency
+Asset managers must also monitor their portfolios’ health and performance continuously.
+This analysis must then be shared with management or critical stakeholders at a predetermined frequency.

 Search Jobs to find out about the asset manager job roles we currently have available.